 Sheniz Tan, CEO

-Sheniz Tan is Asfar’s CEO and established our organisation in 2012.
+Sheniz Tan is Asfar’s CEO and established our organisation in 2011-12.
 Between 2012 to 2015, Sheniz also acted as Senior Editor for the e-Journal.
-Sheniz is responsible for all of Asfar's international programmes.
+Sheniz is responsible for all of Asfar's international programmes, strategy and development consultancy.

 Sheniz graduated from the University of Durham having read Politics and History of the Middle East with Turkish at the Institute for Middle Eastern and Islamic Studies.
 Sheniz specialised in change amongst tribal communities, particularly the Yörüks, in Anatolia, Turkey and also studied Turkish at Ankara University and later Advanced Turkish and Persian at SOAS Language School.
 Sheniz, studied Law at BPP Law school for a year, before deciding to develop a career in the NGO sector instead.